JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

-1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.    triviaStream.sol line10
+1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.    triviaStream.sol line10 how to gain access
 Nft gives user personal id.
-With this personal ID user can gain acces to StreamDao.
+With this personal ID user can gain access to StreamDao.